yavdr/yavdr-ansible/README.md

 ## System Requirements and Compatiblity Notes
 - RTC must be set to UTC in order for vdr-addon-acpiwakeup to work properly
-- 32 Bit Installations are untested, but should work
+- 32 Bit Installations on x86 systemd are only possible up to Ubuntu 18.04 focal or on Raspberry Pi 2 and 3 (armv7h)
 - You need an IGP/GPU with support for VDPAU or VAAPI if you want to use software output plugins for VDR like softhddevice or vaapidevice
 - xineliboutput/vdr-sxfe works with software rendering, too
 - Can be used in a VirtualBox VM